-Below is the screenshot of the Show Again Tab section and its fields explained.
+Below is the screenshot of the Revisit Consent section and its fields explained.

 - Use the From left margin to position the show again tab.
 Enter a value in either pixel or percentage to specify the distance from the respective margin, to place the dialog accordingly.

-- The Accept, Reject and Settings Button section consists of following fields as shown above:
+- The Accept, Accept All, Reject and Settings Button section consists of the following fields as shown below:

 - The Text field lets you add the button text.

-- Text Color lets you choose the text colour.
+- Text Color lets you choose the text color.

 - Show as field lets you choose whether the shortcode should appear as a button or as links.
-In case of a button, the background colour can be changed.
+Choose button style to set required the background colour.

 - You have the option to set an action against the button/link.
-Close header option simply closes the cookie bar upon a user action whereas the Open URL option opens the specified URL in a new or existing window as the case may be.
+The close header option simply closes the cookie bar upon a user action whereas the Open URL option opens the specified URL in a new or existing window as the case may be.